dalmaboros/bowls-jquery/README.md

 # Bowls

-Bowls is a digital "idea bowl" app.
+## Description
+Bowls is a digital version of something I call an "idea bowl," which is a bowl that contains scraps of paper on which are written activities that interest you.
+When you have spare time, you reach into this bowl, pull out a scrap, and do the activity.

+Bowls, the application, lets you create digital bowls containing digital scraps with activities, and it lets you pull these scraps at random.

+## How to Use
+To watch a video demonstration of Bowls, click [here](https://www.youtube.com/watch?v=pTkqv5MzIBU&feature=youtu.be).

+## Technical Details
 This project uses Rails version 4.2.7.1.
 Dependencies can be found in the [Gemfile](https://github.com/dalmaboros/bowls-jquery/blob/master/Gemfile.lock).

-## How to Use
-*link to demo video*

 ## Installation Guide
 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/).